Conscious Healing and Consulting®

 Archetypally numinous experiences of attachment infuse women’s lives with meaning and purpose that are readily aligned with their chosen life paths.
 As understood by the research findings and interpretations of the narratives, the participants were not separate from but connected to the world.
 This research concluded that a woman’s chosen life path was important to the process of accommodating the outward expressions of rationalized maternal difficulty for the purpose of co-creation.
 In such a way, a woman’s purpose facilitates the essential integration of iconic symbols that dramatize her inner world so that self-meaning and knowledge can be clarified.

-This research both signified and supported Hinton’s (2012) findings that assimilation involves an accommodation of numinous phenomena in a manner that is physically, emotionally, and cognitively newer and more expansive.
-Shared experiences transfer symbols of the divine, situating individuals contextually within the guiding intelligence of “something more” than the life portraits they observe based on personal experience.
-Richardson (2001) suggested that among the narratives we read, we can react to others’ life stories and experiences as if we were encountering them personally.
-The quintessence of the life portrait draws attention to a woman’s perception of meaningful dialogue with her embodied self.
-The very identity of a woman’s embodied self can be understood as an archetype that is the spiritual figure Sophia.
+This research highlights the significance of assimilation—the accommodation of numinous phenomena in ways that are physically, emotionally, and cognitively newer and more expansive.
+Shared experiences become vessels for transferring symbols of the divine, situating individuals within the guiding intelligence of “something more” than their personal life portraits.
+As we read narratives, we can react to others’ life stories as if encountering them personally—a profound connection.
+At the heart of it all lies the quintessence of the life portrait—a woman’s perception of meaningful dialogue with her embodied self.
+This very identity, akin to an archetype, embodies the spiritual figure of Sophia.
+Through shared experiences and numinous encounters, the essence of self unfolds—a dance between the personal and the transcendent.

 This research examines women’s experiences of archetypal numinosity during pregnancy.
 Further, it explores how these experiences render meaningful connections with the developing maternal consciousness and changes for women surrounding the maternal role.
 To date, there has been little in-depth research conducted on experiences of the numinous in pregnant women and none on its relevance to prenatal attachment and its role in enhancing maternal awareness.
 Important to this exploration was the finding that the pregnant psyche is underneath consciousness, or “subconscious,” in the dream existing in the darkness of the night.
 Therefore, this study endeavored to explore the deep and vast territory of self-meanings in the prenatal attachment relationship through a depth psychological lens.

 It is worth noting that emotional experiences take on new meaning in the transition from a woman’s telling of her story to a character’s plot operating within a broader narrative structure.
 The intra-psychic mode of meaning woven into this broader narrative structure is instrumental for outside readers.
 On the personal level, the feminine ego is interpreted as Neumann’s (1973) version of integrating inner opposing feminine and masculine principles, granted that a person has developed the consciousness to manage other instinctive tendencies orienting their capacities for relatedness.
 However, this research elucidated an archetypal sensibility situated among a broader narrative inquiry as a configuration akin to the spiritual figure Sophia where a woman navigates the murky voyage of the womb in observance of a feminine ego that is the quality of familiarity or sameness.
 Here, I refer to the term same image is an irreducible manifestation that cannot be expressed by anything other than itself and as an indistinguishable likeness favored by a woman although associated with any gender overall.
-The essential mystery of this image is the timely death of a person’s former ego-consciousness that is activated by archetypal patterns.
+The profound enigma of this image lies in the timely dissolution of a person's previous ego-consciousness, which is triggered by archetypal patterns.
 Through the appearance of same image, one can navigate the individuation process through the mythological life journey, being re-born and developing one’s own significant image or identity.
 This identity is the archetype of Sophia existing outside the scope of the pregnant psyche resulting in a self-object need and embodied experience of numinosity.

 The process begins when a repressed sensory event from the collective unconscious enters the peripheral and physical awareness and triggers a psychophysiological response that is a behavioral consequence of the perception of the stimulus.
 This research concluded that stimulus patterns thought to exist in the prenatal attachment relationship amid numinous emotions reveal symbolic expressions in women's relationships and their lives.
 This provides further indication of same image in the broader narrative structure described above as an archetypal phenomenon that is the psychobiological nature of sensory perception.
 Sensory perceptions give rise to stimulus patterns and behavioral responses that result from the perception of an emotional cue.
 Where same images stand out in the narrative structure, sensory perceptions also have intentionality, directedness, and can be traced throughout history while generating new theoretical ideas about the experiences under study.